As Americans, we are all closely connected to our nation’s service members and veterans.

 “I’m shocked they would even think about that.
 It’s been there all my life…It’s history, and people can’t see it when they start tearing it down.
 You’re robbing the next generation.”

 Indeed, Alvergia understands that history teaches us a great lesson: we forget what we do not see.

 And it would be a disservice to future generations to remove not just a piece of a history – but a memorial that is a living reminder of the cost of war, namely the high price often paid with the lives of young service members like John Henry.

 But although there are opponents who wish to erase history, there are millions of Americans – like you and Alvergia – who never want to forget the immeasurable sacrifice of our fallen heroes.

 You could say, in a way, that it is our duty to ensure that they are never forgotten.

-In the coming weeks, we will make the final, and most intense, preparations leading up to our Supreme Court arguments.
-And during that time, we must remember that the Bladensburg Memorial case isn’t just about a concrete and bronze structure, but about the flesh and blood of valiant men like John Henry.
+That’s why the Bladensburg Memorial case is so important.
+Because it isn’t just about a concrete and bronze structure—but about the flesh and blood of valiant men like John Henry.